freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 910.1

 One more thing to add for this file.
 Below the `insert into majors_courses` courses comment, create a `INSERT_MAJORS_COURSES_RESULT` variable.
 Use it and the `MAJOR_ID` and `COURSE_ID` variables you created to insert a row into the `majors_courses` table.
 Make sure the query has the `major_id` column first.
-Also, you won't need and quotes around the values for the ID's.
+Also, you won't need any quotes around the values for the ID's.

 #### HINTS